ESTATE SERVICES

 Scheme Policies

-Alterations to the external fabric of the building are only permitted with the consent of the landlord and must be approved by the Local Authority.
-Applications for alterations must be clearly specified through drawings and submitted to Ringley as Landlord’s Agent.
-The proposals are processed and, if approved, will be licensed by the solicitors of the landlord.
-The applicant is obliged to pay any reasonable professional fees incurred by the landlord and must also allow the inspection of work right through the completion stage.
+Alterations to the external fabric of the building are only permitted with the consent of the Landlord and must, of course, be approved by the Local Authority.
+Applications for alterations must be clearly specified through drawings and submitted to Ringley as the Landlord’s Agent.
+The proposals are processed and, if approved, will be licensed by the Landlord’s legal representatives.
+The applicant is obliged to pay any reasonable professional fees incurred by the Landlord and must also allow the inspection of work right through until the completion stage.

-Applicants are expected to study and know the detailed guidelines to the Estate policies before proposing any alteration that can affect the external appearance of your house.
+Applicants, with the help of professional advisors, are expected to be fully aware of the detailed guidelines to the Estate policies before proposing any alteration, especially those that will affect the external appearance of the buildings.